bepolytech/ULBDiscordBot/README.md

 * `/setup`

 (Admin permission needed) When adding the bot to a new server, you need to set the @ULB role with the command `/setup`.
-This commande also allow you to choose if you want to force the registered membre to get rename with real name or not (yes by default).
+This command also allows you to choose if you want to force the registered member to get renamed with their real name or not (yes by default).

 * `/info`

-(Admin permission needed) Get current server information (@ULB role, does rename is enable, and check for permission conflict).
+(Admin permission needed) Get current server information (@ULB role, if rename is enabled, and checks for permission conflicts).

 * `/ulb`

-Once the ULB role is set, when a new user join the server, either he is already registered (from another of yours server) in which case he will get the `@ULB` role and get rename, or he is not registered yet and will received a DM message with the instruction to register himself using `/ulb` command.
+Once the ULB role is set, when a new user joins the server, either they are already registered (from another of your servers) in which case they will get the `@ULB` role and get renamed, or they are not registered yet and will receive a DM message with the instructions to register themselves using the `/ulb` command.

 ### Admin server

 * `/user add`

-Manually add an user (don't required email address to be verified)
+Manually add a user (doesn't require an email address to be verified)

 * `/user info`

-Get info about a registered user (discord id, ulb email, name and list of ulb guild that he is on)
+Get info about a registered user (Discord ID, ULB email, name and list of ULB guilds that they are on)

 * `/user edit`